elastest/elastest-toolbox/docs/index.md

 ## How to execute ElasTest in the developer machine

 When ElasTest is started the first time it is downloaded.
 There is no "installation" step.
+>**Note:** If this is not the first time you use ElasTest and you want to have the latest version, execute the `update` command (`docker run --rm -v /var/run/docker.sock:/var/run/docker.sock elastest/platform update`) .

 ElasTest is executed in `normal` mode with the following command:
 ```